 Your volunteer chapter leaders can always use a hand.
 Maybe their chapter is just starting out.
 Perhaps they have a chapter with a small membership that needs to grow.
 Or maybe they have their hands full with a large membership base.
 With the right tools, you can better serve them all.

-For example, chapter portal functionality in NetForum association membership software (AMS) by Community Brands allows you to give your chapters easy-to-use tools to help them manage:
+For example, NetForum’s chapter portal functionality allows you to give your chapters easy-to-use tools helping them manage:

 - Memberships and member rosters